chrisguttandin/standardized-audio-context/README.md

 This is an implementation of the [`createMediaElementSource()`](https://webaudio.github.io/web-audio-api/#dom-audiocontext-createmediaelementsource) factory method.
 The [`MediaElementAudioSourceNode`](https://webaudio.github.io/web-audio-api/#mediaelementaudiosourcenode) constructor may be used as an alternative.

 It does only work with an AudioContext but not with an OfflineAudioContext.

+#### createMediaStreamDestination() / MediaStreamAudioDestinationNode

+This is an implementation of the [`createMediaStreamDestination()`](https://webaudio.github.io/web-audio-api/#dom-audiocontext-createmediastreamdestination) factory method.
+The [`MediaStreamAudioDestinationNode`](https://webaudio.github.io/web-audio-api/#mediastreamaudiodestinationnode) constructor may be used as an alternative.

+It does only work with an AudioContext but not with an OfflineAudioContext.

+⚠️ <!-- Bug #64 --> Edge up to version 18 did unfortunately not support the `MediaStreamAudioDestinationNode` and it is very complicated (if not impossible) to polyfill.
+Therefore this method will throw a `NotSupportedError` in Edge v18 and below.

 #### createMediaStreamSource() / MediaStreamAudioSourceNode